zovajs/zova/README.md

 [download-image]: https://img.shields.io/npm/dm/zova?color=orange&label=npm%20downloads
 [download-url]: https://npmjs.com/package/zova

+## Philosophy

+Many frameworks use the simplest use cases to demonstrate design elegance, ignoring the coding challenges presented by business complexity.
+As business grows and changes, project code quickly degrades and becomes difficult to maintain.
+Vona, however, addresses the complexity of large-scale businesses and proposes a series of engineering solutions.
+This allows us to maintain elegant and intuitive code even when developing large-scale business systems, improving development efficiency and experience while facilitating subsequent code iteration and maintenance

 ## With UI libraries

 Zova can be used with any UI library and comes with built-in project templates for several UI libraries, making it easy to use out of the box, including: